Star Weekly (Indonesian magazine)

 Star Weekly was an Indonesian language magazine published in Jakarta, Indonesia from 1946 to 1961.
 The magazine was an offshoot of the popular newspaper Keng Po and is considered to be a precursor to today's Kompas.
-Through its charismatic editor Petrus Kanisius Ojong it became a widely-respected forum for Chinese Indonesian intellectual discussion, cultural expression, and critical political coverage.
+Through its charismatic editor P. K. Ojong it became a widely-respected forum for Chinese Indonesian intellectual discussion, cultural expression, and critical political coverage.

-The magazine also printed pieces by a number of notable Indonesian writers of the early independence era, including Pramoedya Ananta Toer, Trisno Sumardjo, Ong Hok Ham, Suwarsih Djojopuspito, and Ajip Rosidi.
+The magazine also printed pieces by a number of notable Indonesian writers of the early independence era, including Pramoedya Ananta Toer, Trisno Sumardjo, Onghokham, Suwarsih Djojopuspito, and Ajip Rosidi.

 History

 Early years

 Star Weekly was the group effort of a number of Peranakan journalists who had been active in the late colonial era in the Dutch East Indies but who had been censored or even imprisoned during the Japanese occupation of the Dutch East Indies.
 It was launched in January 1946 as a monthly magazine published by the daily newspaper Keng Po and its publisher Khoe Woen Sioe.
 (According to some sources, it was a relaunching of a short-lived magazine published by Keng Po from 1939 to 1941 called Star Magazine, although that publication had a different format and editorial board.)
 The first editor-in-chief of Star Weekly was Tan Hian Lay.
 Petrus Kanisius Ojong, a prominent businessman and journalist who was editor-in-chief of Keng Po, joined the editorial board and writers of Star Weekly and would soon become one of its key figures.
 Like Keng Po, Star Weekly was loosely affiliated with the Socialist Party (Indonesia).
 Because the Indonesian National Revolution was still underway, and Star Weekly was published in Dutch-held territory, it had to abide by censorship of military reports and be wary of seeming to be a tool of the Indonesian Republicans.
 During the wartime years the paper also advocated for the Chinese population of Displaced Persons in Java who did not have the support of a foreign embassy due to the ongoing Chinese Civil War.

 As it established itself, Star Weekly joined a booming market of Chinese Indonesian magazines in the late 1940s, including Java Critic and Pantjawarna.
 It was less flashy than its competitors which had colourful glossy covers; Star Weeklys cover looked more like a newspaper.
 However, although it was not the most stylish publication, Star Weekly became known for its sophisticated debate and excellent writing on a variety of topics, and was soon considered required reading for young Chinese and non-Chinese Indonesian intellectuals.
 It also contained lighter fare, including food and cooking content, comics, fashion and fiction (including Kung Fu stories).